mikerodrigues/onkyo_eiscp_ruby/README.md

 		receiver.last

-* You can use Command Methods to easily send a message and return the reply as a Message object.
+* You can use `CommandMethods` to easily send a message and return the reply as a Message object.
 A method is defined for each command listed in the Dictionary using the @command_name attribute which is 'human readable'.
-You can check the included yaml file or look at the output of EISCP::Dictionary.commands.
+You can check the included yaml file or look at the output of `EISCP::Dictionary.commands`.
 Here a few examples:

 		# Turn on receiver